Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 **Note:** Academic research conducted for, funded by, sponsored by, or operationally integrated into a commercial organization requires a commercial license, even if performed by students or interns.

-**PAID PILOT REQUIRED FOR BUSINESS EVALUATION:** Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
-Payment is required from the first day of commercial use.
+**EVALUATION POLICY:** Organizations can use a 30-day $0 evaluation (strict limits: non-production, no client deliverables, no redistribution).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k, credited 100% to Year 1 if converted within 60 days).
+Payment is required for continued use after the evaluation period.

 **See `LEGAL/SUBSCRIPTIONS.md` for complete definitions and usage scenarios.**